John Newman (Australian politician): Investigation

-Within days, the leader of the 5T gang, 21-year-old Tri Minh Tran became the prime suspect.
+Within days, the leader of a gang, 21-year-old Tri Minh Tran became the prime suspect.
 A local club owner, Phuong Ngo's conflict with Newman and his close ties to Tran led to widespread rumours in the community that he was involved and the media repeated the allegations.
 Tran, who had led the gang since the age of 14, was assassinated on 7 August 1995.
-On the afternoon of his funeral, Cabramatta shopkeepers closed their shops as a sign of respect, an honour they had not given to Newman.
 Ngo attended the funeral and he now became the focus of police attention after one of Tran's relatives made a statement to police that Tran had rejected an offer of $10,000 from Ngo to kill Newman.

 The case against Ngo was weak and after Ngo provided information to police that led to the arrest of the informant, the task force investigating the Newman murder was disbanded.
 Ngo who had previously attempted to secure Labor Party pre-selection for the seat of Cabramatta and had run against him as an independent in 1991, was convicted of the killing in 2001.
 Two of Ngo's alleged associates were acquitted.
 Ngo has never confessed to the murder and continues to protest his innocence, claiming he had no motive to kill Newman because he was offered the Cabramatta seat about eight hours before the MP was shot.

 Ngo had been tried on three occasions for the murder of Newman.
 The first trial was aborted for legal reasons, and, in the second trial, the jury could not reach a verdict.
 In the third trial, held from 7 March 2001 to 29 June 2001, Ngo was convicted of murdering Newman and was sentenced to life imprisonment.

 In 2003, an appeal by Ngo against the conviction failed.
 A judicial inquiry was launched into the conviction of Phuong Ngo on 6 June 2008, by order of Chief Justice James Spigelman of the Supreme Court of New South Wales.
 The inquiry was overseen by former and Acting District Court judge, David Patten, and addressed several concerns raised as to the validity of the original conviction.
 On 17 April 2009 Patten ruled that the original conviction was sound.
 Following the inquiry, calls were made to have Ngo's name removed from monuments in Cabramatta.
 Calls for the council to name a landmark in honour of Newman have not proceeded so far, although a swimming pool in Prairiewood bears his name.